-The Bank's treasury, trading and interbank relationships and counterparties comprise financial services institutions, banks, broker-dealers, exchanges and clearing-houses.
-For these relationships, the Bank's credit risk department analyses publicly available information such as financial information and other external data and assigns the internal rating.
+The Branches' treasury, trading and interbank relationships and counterparties comprise financial services institutions, banks, broker-dealers, exchanges and clearing-houses.
+For these relationships, the Branches' credit risk department analyses publicly available information such as financial information and other external data and assigns the internal rating.